 FOOD DISTRIBUTION PLAN DURING REMOTE LEARNING

-West Main and Willyard Elementary Schools from 4:00 – 5:00 pm.
+West Main Elementary School from 4:00 – 5:00 pm.

 Please click the link below to view the Ravenna School District Safe Learning plan which outlines our safety interventions and frequently asked questions.

 The RSD Equity and Inclusion Task Force has chosen Assistant High School Principal JaCari Parks, School Board Member Pamela Nation-Calhoun and Pastor Pat Dennison to identify and secure a third party facilitator.